Brehler Student Manuscript Competition Instructions

 A review Committee that includes previous winners, faculty, academic staff, and family members of Elizabeth N. Brehler will evaluate the manuscripts that are submitted by the deadline date.
 The review process will be "double-blind," which is to say that both reviewers' and authors' identities will be concealed from each other.
 To this end, please make sure that the manuscript contains no identifying information.

-The Final Manuscript is due by 5:00 pm EST on Monday, March 19, 2018.
-By this time the online submission form must be submitted, which includes the upload of the final manuscript.
+The Final Manuscript is due by 5:00 pm EST on Monday, March 18, 2019.
+By this time the online Manuscript Submission Form must be submitted, which includes the upload of the final manuscript.
 Please note that only the entry form should contain the author's identifying information.
 All papers become the property of the School of Social Work.

 The Brehler Committee includes faculty, academic staff, members of the Brehler family, and past winners of the competition.
-The Committee is chaired by Associate Professor Antonio Gonzalez-Prendes, who serves as Faculty Liaison to the Committee.
+The Committee is co-chaired by Associate Professor Faith Hopp and Director of Philanthropy, Jana McNair.
 All reviews are conducted by members of the Brehler Committee.
 Furthermore, reviews are double-blind: neither the reviewer nor student is aware of the other's identity.
 At a Committee meeting held in the spring the winning paper is selected.
 In some years, the Committee has not chosen a winner.
 The decision of the Committee is final and not subject to review.
-The Award is given to the winner at the Wayne State School of Social Work Scholarship Reception later in the Fall.
+The Award is given to the winner at the Wayne State School of Social Work Graduation Luncheon at the end of the Winter semester.